 Mabul is a little island some 25mins by boat from Sipadan.
 Many who visit the area stay either at Mabul or at Kapalai.
 You may have found out by now that Sipadan no longer caters to overnight stays.
 All operators who had resorts on Sipadan have now relocated their operations elsewhere.

-Mabul itself is a small island, currently with 4 resorts in the area, 1 converted oil rig stationed just in the shallow waters off Mabul , a bajau fishing village, a mosque, a school and an admin centre for the village.
-Just to the left of Sipadan Village Resort are several stalls selling all sorts of seashells.
+Mabul itself is a small island, currently with 4 high end resorts in the area, 1 converted oil rig stationed just in the shallow waters off Mabul , a bajau fishing village, a mosque, a school and an admin centre for the village.
+However, in recent years there have been a few guesthouses that have mushroomed on the island.
+(Dive with them at your own peril) Just to the left of Sipadan Village Resort are several stalls selling all sorts of seashells.
 Please do not buy them as you may have been informed that it is an offence to take anything of this sort out of Malaysia and could be an offence to take them into your home country too.

 Just to the back of Borneo Divers Resort is the village.
 A stroll round showed us how basic their lives are out here in the vast Indo-Pacific Ocean.
 Mostly fisherman, the bajau laut has always been noted in history accounts of being hostile and were better know in the old days as sea gypsies.
 Sea Gypsies had a notorious reputation of being ruthless to visiting boats.
 Progress has changed all that now.
 Many have turned to living on land and making a life out of fishing.
 Even so, please as a visitor on the island do dress appropriately if you intend to visit the village.
 They are conservative and don't take to visitors disrespecting their way-of-life much.